arafatm/Notes/blinkist/psychology.thinking-fast-slow-by-daniel-kahneman.md

-# Thinking, Fast and Slow

-By Daniel Kahneman
+# Thinking, Fast and Slow By Daniel Kahneman

-> Automatic vs Considered Minds

-> The mind is lazy

-> Priming

-> Halo Effect and Confirmation Bias

-> Heuristics

-> Base Rate Neglect & Reverting To The Mean

-> Memory Selves: Experiencing vs Remembering

-> Cognitive Ease vs Cognitive Strain

-> Risk and Figures of Speech

-> Utility Theory

-> Reference Class Forecasting

 ## Final Summary